Sakampavankumar/Git-instructions/git.md

 ![git add . ](git6.PNG)

 8 .
 Once we have added the files in repo, the next thing we need to do is commit these changes By using `git commit` command and provide a message with commit .Commits are like check points or versions of your software.Even a new single line added to your code can count as a new version.So after you add the file you need to do a commit to make a version out of it.
+Commit changes to head (but not yet to the remote repository):
 Let's create the first commit or first version of our project:
 ```python